 - It also uses for the synthesis of many organic compounds like alcohol, ether, and carboxylic acids.
 In the chemical industry, for the preparation of synthetic rubber and plastic bottles we used C2H2.

-- Acetylene added to hydrogen cyanide in presence of a cuprous chloride catalyst to form vinyl cyanides.
+- Acetylene is added to hydrogen cyanide in presence of a cuprous chloride catalyst to form vinyl cyanides.
 It is used for the manufacture of Buna synthetic rubber.
 This is the copolymer of vinyl cyanide and butadiene.

 - Vinyl cyanide is also prepared by passing the mixture of ammonia, steam, and air over the catalyst like oxide of the chemical elements molybdenum or cobalt.
 Vinyl acetate compounds in chemistry are manufactured by passing the mixture of C2H2 and CH3COOH vapor over zinc acetate on charcoal at about 170°C. This acetylene compound used in the plastic industry for making plastic bottles and toys.